-Work: The work of the summer intern will vary largely on what skills the applicant brings to the office, and which skills are most useful to our mission.
+Work: The work of the summer intern will vary largely on what skills the applicant brings to the office and which skills are most useful to its mission and mandate.
 Generally, this opportunity involves a short term research project determined by both the interest of the student as well as the needs of the office.

-*Note: This opportunity does extend to international applicants, but they will have to provid their own visa for entry to the US.
+*Note: This opportunity does extend to international applicants, but they will have to provide their own visa for entry to the US.